 I get to meet a lot of really cool people in my day job (Eco Expert for The Marilyn Denis Show), I recently met a lovely woman, Leanne Monaghan, she was chatting to me about life on a biodynamic farm, I was very intrigued and asked her to write about what is the Difference Between Organic And Biodynamic Farming?

-It’s a holistic approach that combines the connection between the farmer, soil, plants, animals and the cosmos.
-BD farmers strive to reduce the volume of imported materials to the farm in favour of working with the farm's own resources which include water and biodiversity.
+It’s a holistic approach that combines the connection between the farmer, soil, plants, animals, and the cosmos.
+BD farmers strive to reduce the volume of imported materials to the farm in favor of working with the farm's own resources which include water and biodiversity.

 Biodynamics, in theory, creates an environment so full of vitality that plants and animals are better equipped to protect themselves from disease and predatory insects.
 It’s like building your health — are you interested in popping pills for your cure or are you invested in living well to prevent illness?

 Biodynamic Farming was developed in the early 1920s by Rudolph Steiner — most famous for his contribution to the Waldorf schools.
 The premise behind BD’s is the interconnection between all elements of the farm.

 Each aspect of the farm is dependent on the other.
 The farm animal’s manure, green matter, and even weeds are carefully composted, heated and fed BD preparations to produce nutritious soil that is then spread back on the fields as a fertilizer.
 This enriched soil then provides food for the plants, the animals, the orchards, the vineyards, and people.
 The BD farm’s pastures, fields, forests, and wetlands then give a healthy home for beneficial insects, birds, bees, and other wildlife.